 They form idea networks that allow ideas to grow and become innovation.
 In conclusion, companies must incorporate these and other similar methods in their operations so they can continually innovate in order to generate competitive advantage.

-To learn more of why these tools are disrupting industries, download my full article “New approaches to enhance innovation and creativity”.
+To learn more about why these tools are disrupting industries, download my full article “New approaches to enhance innovation and creativity”.